tonetheman/aoc2022/readme.md

 So I just used an iterator and a contains and did the check myself by counting.

-I still do not know why the first version of part1 did not work with a HashSet.
-Maybe I do not understand the `<` operator?
+--I still do not know why the first version of part1 did not work with a HashSet.
+Maybe I do not understand the `<` operator?--

+Figured it out.
+It was a mathematical definition aka strict and proper so I was missing some stuff.
+I needed to use the `<=` operator instead!

 The second part was extremely easy to do because I was already counting the members that were contained in the other set.